 The salt content is 2.3% which helps the outside become super crispy and also gives it a sort of cracker-like feel to it.

 As above, you can examine or change the formula in my Bread Calculator.

 The conclusion of this wrapped sourdough bread recipe

-This recipe for a wrapped sourdough bread is in many ways a very easy recipe.
-The hard part is not making the dough, fermenting or even the shaping.
+This recipe for wrapped sourdough bread is, in many ways, very easy.
+The hard part is not making the dough, fermenting, or even shaping it.
 The hard part is scoring the dough.

-Taste-wise this bread has an excellent taste and a wonderfully soft and moist crumb.
-The sesame seeds gets toasted when the bread is baking and the smell that comes off this bread is intoxicating.
-I just adore sesame seeds.
+Taste-wise, this bread has an excellent taste and a wonderfully soft and moist crumb.
+The sesame seeds get toasted when the bread is baking, and the smell that comes off this bread is intoxicating.
+I adore sesame seeds.

 The outer layer turns SUPER crisp, and biting into a piece of this bread is so absolutely satisfying.

 The look of this bread is gorgeous and will impress people.
 It will make a wonderful gift.

 It’s worth the effort.

 Please share this recipe for wrapped sourdough bread on social media